 - A traffic defense lawyer may be able to get your charge dropped if you did not realize you were being signaled to stop or if you thought you were being followed by someone other than a law enforcement officer.

 - The law states that in order to get an eluding offense conviction, you must have eluded the officer on purpose and with full knowledge.
 Therefore, any prosecutor must prove this fact.
 If you did not realize the police officer was signaling you to stop because you did not see or hear the signal, it may be possible to defend against the eluding offense charge.

 - Additionally, if you reasonably thought the pursuing officer was in fact not a police officer, an eluding charge may be overturned.
 An example of this is if you were being pursued by an unmarked car using no sirens or lights.

 Contact Us To Discuss Your Case!

 If you are facing charges for eluding the police, or other traffic violations – contact The Brown Firm PLLC immediately.
 Our firm’s traffic defense lawyers have extensive courtroom experience and will be able to protect your rights in court.
 We are prepared to take all legal means available to ensure you receive the best result possible for your case.
-We offer free in-person or phone consultations to help you understand your options moving forward.
+We offer in-person or phone consultations to help you understand your options moving forward.
 Call our office to discuss your options or, send us a message online with a brief description of your case.